rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 $ ls -lia
 ```

-There can of course be several arguments after an option:
+There can be several arguments after an option:

 ```bash
 $ ls -lia /etc /home /var